tentaclenotsoft/node-catbox/README.md

 Add files to an album

 - `options` - An object containing the following properties
-    - `short` - Album short code where files will be added
+    - `short` - Album short code or url where files will be added
-    - `files` - An array with the name of the files to add to the album
+    - `files` - An array with the name or url of the files to add to the album

 ### removeFilesAlbum(options)
 Remove one or more files from an album

 - `options` - An object containing the following properties
-    - `short` - Album code from where files will be removed
+    - `short` - Album code or url from where files will be removed
-    - `files` - An array with the name of the files to be removed from the album
+    - `files` - An array with the name or url of the files to be removed from the album

 ### deleteAlbum(short)
 Delete album

-- `short` - Short code of album to be deleted
+- `short` - Short code or url of album to be deleted